 Watch the Cargo Ships Sail into Port

 Savannah is one of the largest ports on the East Coast, so the ships that come in aren’t just your average ships.
-These are massive cargo ships that are sometimes taller than the buildings themselves.
+These are massive container ships that are sometimes taller than the buildings themselves.

-When I say impressive, I mean jaw-droppingly impressive.
 It’s fun to just hang out along the riverfront to see what comes by.
 (By the way, you can do this anywhere along River Street, you don’t have to visit Plant Riverside specifically to see the cargo ships.)

 If you’re on a tight schedule and want to make sure you see a ship, you can check the port of Savannah on the marine traffic website to see all the ships currently in the area and their arrival/departure times.